 Finally, we snuck in a ton of vegetables to the cheesy pizza pasta bake.
 Sun-dried tomatoes, mushrooms, and bell peppers all bring along their vitamins and minerals (along with some great flavor, too).
 If you have a family full of picky eaters, they may not even notice there are veggies underneath all that cheese!

 All in all, this cheesy pizza pasta bake makes a great family dinner.
-It’s sure to be a hit with both the kids and the adults, and you get to make healthy choices without feeling deprived!
+It’s sure to be a hit with both the kids and the adults.
+Plus, you get to make healthy choices without feeling deprived!
 Get ready to enjoy all the comforting flavor of a cheesy casserole without any of the negative aspects found in other comfort foods.

 - 1 pound lean ground turkey